iflint1/ppjsdm_on_datasets/README.md

 # Using `ppjsdm` on datasets.

-The aim of this package is to show how to use [`ppjsdm`](https://github.com/iflint1/ppjsdm) on datasets.
+The aim of this package is to show how to use [`ppjsdm`](https://github.com/iflint1/ppjsdm) on different types of datatsets.
-We show here how to use the `ppjsdm` package to work with different types of datatsets.

 These datasets come under various licenses, see: